somatropin (rbe), recombinant human growth hormone

 you must use and how often.

-You will be taught to mix and inject your GENOTROPIN using a re-usable Pfizer reconstitution
+You will be taught to mix and inject your GENOTROPIN using an administration device

 It is important to use the correct cartridge with the correct pen.
 GENOTROPIN pens